JoaoGFarias/JoaoGFarias.github.io/_posts/2018-08-21-scrum-testing-plan-.markdown

 ## Testing in Scrum Teams

-Scrum teams' main goal is to deliver a valuable increment at the end of each iteration (sprint), so that the stakeholders can clearly see progress and provide feedback for the direction of the project.
+Scrum teams' main goal is to deliver a valuable increment at the end of each iteration (sprint), enabling stakeholders to see progress and to provide feedback for the direction of the project.

-Obviously, in order to deliver value (new features without breaking existing ones), it is necessary a rigorous evaluation of product, a.k.a. **testing**.
-Although many teams have reached maturity regarding incrementally building new features and infra-structure, testing activities commonly fell into the trap of the mini-waterfall - i.e., they are delayed until the end of the iteration or to later phases of the project.
+To deliver value (new features without breaking existing ones), it is necessary a rigorous evaluation of product, a.k.a. **testing**.
+Although most teams have reached certain level of maturity regarding incrementally building new features and infra-structure, testing activities commonly fell into the trap of the mini-waterfall - i.e., they are delayed until the end of the iteration or to later phases of the project.

 Many teams divide their iterations in _development week_ and _testing week_.
-On the first, developers work at full speed in all user stories planned for the iteration, integrating the new features into a single package.
+On the first week, developers work at full speed in all user stories planned for the iteration, integrating the new features into a single package.
 This package is then evaluated in the _testing week_, where the evil testing people come into scene and point out the mess that would be if the team deliver this package.
 Developers, then, spend all this time trying to get things into order so that _no so many known bugs_ pass into the next sprint ("unknown bugs will be introduced, surely).

 One of the possible root causes of this situation is the separation between the work of testers and developers, on both sides.
 Developers don't know what kind of risks the testers will evaluate - and testers don't know the implementation approach that the developers plan to use (and the new approaches that they discovered during the sprint).
-This situation results in more bugs, less velocity, worse quality, more re-work and, **worst of all**, conflicts and low moral in the team.
+This situation results in more bugs, slower velocity, worse quality, more re-work and, **worst of all**, conflicts and low moral in the team.

 ## Goal

-In order to mitigate this vacuum, developers and testers should work together in the problems, both on the (iteration) planning phase and during iteration execution.
+To mitigate this vacuum, developers and testers should work together in the problems, both on the (iteration) planning phase and during iteration execution.
 In this post, I will be focusing on the planning phase, describing a testing planning ceremony that enables developers and testers to think about the risks involved in the increment building, and how they will approach testing